-The Airedale Terrier, the largest of the British terriers weighing it at around 44-66 lbs (20-30 kgs), originated in Yorkshire, England.
+This dog breed, the largest of the British terriers weighs in at around 44-66 lbs (20-30 kgs) and originated in Yorkshire, England.
 He is a handsome dog standing approximately 2 feet tall.

 Airedale lovers will tell you that he is alert, confident, courageous, friendly, intelligent and outgoing.
-But Airedale critics point out that they can be aggressive, destructive, rowdy, strong-willed and stubborn.
+But Airedale critics point out that they can also be aggressive, destructive, rowdy, strong-willed and stubborn.

 Intelligent but Stubborn

 The Airedale was bred to be an independent hunter (of otters, originally) and it still does well as a working dog.
-Like other dogs bred to be hunters — the Dachshund, for example — owners should not be surprised that Airedales have an independent, stubborn streak in them.
+Like other dogs that are bred to be hunters — the Dachshund, for example — owners should not be surprised that Airedales have an independent, stubborn streak in them.

-Having said that, Airedales are extremely smart and they have been known to do well in obedience and agility events.
+That said, Airedales are extremely smart and they have been known to do well in obedience and agility events.

-Like other intelligent dogs, Airedales need to be engaged through regular mentally and physical stimulation.
+Like other intelligent dogs, Airedales need to be engaged through regular mental and physical stimulation.
 If his life is that of a working dog, he will be a happy camper.
 If not, you must make time for him on a regular basis.

 Outgoing but Aggressive

-Additionally, as a puppy, he must be adequately socialized so that he is not only obedient but also a good fit within your family, including your other pets.
+Additionally, as a puppy, he must be adequately socialized so that he is not only obedient but also a good fit within your family, including with your other pets.

 Vigilant and Protective